-None of this even looks at the effects that a low CSA score will have on your clients.
+None of this even looks at the effects that a low CSA score for trucks will have on your clients.
 CSA scores are a matter of public record, and your clients can use them to compare you with your competition.
-If your CSA score is too high, you could lose clients to other companies who can prove their safety record better than you.
+If your truck's CSA score is too high, you could lose clients to other companies who can prove their safety record better than you.

 So, the question is, what can you, as a fleet manager, do to keep your CSA low?

-We want to show you how a powerful Asset Management platform can help you manage your fleet to keep your CSA score from getting too high.
+We want to show you how a powerful Asset Management platform can help you manage your fleet to keep your truck's CSA score from getting too high.

 How can Asset Management help me keep my CSA low?

-One of the BASICs on which your CSA score depends is the Vehicle Maintenance BASIC.
+One of the BASICs on which your truck's CSA score depends is the Vehicle Maintenance BASIC.
 Points here come from a failure to properly maintain a CMV and prevent shifting loads, spilled or dropped cargo, and overloading of a Commercial Motor Vehicle (CMV).
-However, a powerful Asset Management platform can help you with all aspects of this.
+However, a powerful fleet maintenance software can help you with all aspects of this.
 When you track all your work orders, you have a comprehensive record that can demonstrate all of your preventive maintenance and corrective efforts to keep your assets in top working condition.
 You’ll also have a regular schedule to send you notifications when your PMs come due.
 You can also see all inspections that have been performed and the results of those inspections.